 “Confrontation and violence won’t achieve anything” Farooq interrupted, “conversation is what we need.”
 The young men remained silent, but didn’t seem convinced.

 Umar took us to the grave of his friend Tufail.
 Then he took us to the grave of another friend who also died in 2010.
 “In three days it will be the second anniversary of his death.”
 Umar’s friend was named Aanas Khursheed.
 Like Tufail, he was also 17 years old when he died.
 But Aanas was known as a fierce stone pelter.
 He had been under the watch of the authorities for some time.
 On August 3rd 2010, Aanas decided to throw stones at the CRPF vehicle that was stationed in his locality.
 There was nothing happening on the streets that day, so no one expected much response.
 But a senior officer signaled for one of his men to take aim.
 Aanas received a bullet in the abdomen.
 The CRPF then placed a heavy drainage pipe over his bleeding body and left him there.
 The CRPF refused to let anyone recover his injured body for hours.
 Finally Aanas was taken to hospital, and declared dead on arrival.

-Imagine the fury that pushes a young boy to throw a stone at a man with a gun and the legal immunity to shoot to kill.
-Now imagine the fury in that boy, as he lies there with the knowledge that he has been shot.
+Imagine the mix of fury and desperation that pushes a young boy to throw a stone at a man with a gun and the legal immunity to kill him.
+Now imagine the fury in that boy, as he lays there with the knowledge that he has been shot.